mohamuhsin/team-stats/README.md

 **3.** Next, populate the empty_players array with three players.
 Each player should be an object containing three properties: firstName, lastName, and age.
 Put each player on a new line to prevent the line from getting too long.

 **4.** Let’s do the same for our _games array.
 Populate the empty array with three games.
 Each game should be an object containing three properties: opponent, teamPoints, opponentPoints.

+### Getting Data
+5.
+Create a getter method called players to retrieve the _players property.
+Inside the getter method, return the _players property.

+For the scope of this project, we won’t need to create setter methods, because we don’t want anyone to change the data saved to the properties.